TimvanScherpenzeel/gltf-to-usdz-research/README.md

 - Only the first mesh in the `glTF` file will be parsed and exported.
 Make sure you merge all meshes.

+- Only `glTF` files with external textures are currently handled (as opposed to embedded base64 encoded textures).

 ## Installation

 - Make sure you have [Node.js](http://nodejs.org/) installed